Terms & Conditions- Betbarter.com

 Regulatory risk means not meeting our obligations under applicable legislation.
 Examples of breaches of regulatory obligations include:

-All new employees of BETBARTER are required to complete anti-money laundering and terrorist financing compliance training within their first three months of employment, and for customer-facing staff training is delivered prior to dealing with customers.
+All new employees of Betbarter are required to complete anti-money laundering and terrorist financing compliance training within their first months of employment, and for customer-facing staff training is delivered prior to dealing with customers.

-Training is currently conducted through a customised course.
-The training program is delivered electronically (via a learning management system).
+Training is currently conducted through internally by the company’s more experienced team members in the field.
 The training program is reviewed and updated by the MLRO to reflect requirements as they change.
 The compliance training includes a test which everyone must pass in order to consider their training complete.

 An employee log of assigned and completed training materials is kept by the MLRO and the Human Resources department for administrative purposes.
 Retention of these records is for a period of five years.